sabman/aicasts.com/006-mlflow-first-impressions.md

 ## Using it for work

 Machine learning model traning is a process of experimentation to move your model up the accuracy ladder.
+People have been using lots of methoods to keep track of these experiments.

 ![](https://res.cloudinary.com/practicaldev/image/fetch/s--dc_gXynR--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://ishankhare.com/media/images/nginx-reverse-proxy.png)